 I once fell into a patch of stinging nettles.
-Something like that stays in your memory and makes you wary of willingly wading into them with the idea that you’re going stuff them in your mouth.
+Something like that stays in your memory and makes you wary of willingly wading into them with the idea that you’re going to stuff them in your mouth.

-The plant has many hollow stinging hairs called trichomes on its leaves and stems, which act like hypodermic needles that inject histamine….
+The plant has many hollow stinging hairs called trichomes on its leaves and stems, which act like hypodermic needles that inject histamine…

-By the time I joined her for coffee, the sun was out, the day was warming and you could feel the nettles just trying to push through the concrete around us.
+By the time I joined her for coffee, the sun was out, the day was warming, and you could feel the nettles just trying to push through the concrete around us.
 It was going to be a successful day.

 Here’s the thing about foraging: stuff is just there, and you pick it.
 Maybe somethings try hiding or have strange environments that make the whole proposition challenging, but nettles are not those.
 They are everywhere.
 Vicious, sure, but everywhere.
 As long as you’ve got a good set of gloves—and Tara recommends full rubber gloves like the kind you might use for refinishing furniture, you can snip away to your heart’s content.
 It sure seems that way.
 As she mentions on her blog, though, “nettles are considered ‘dynamic accumulators,’ because they draw up nutrients from the soil.
 This also means they can draw up pollutants.
 Make sure wherever you are foraging is not polluted.”